taddjv/question_overflow/Docs/OGREADME.md

 ## 3. Search for Questions

-- All users can search for questions.
+- All users can search for questions

 ## 4. Up-votes / Down-votes to Answers